kkew3/cdbm/README.md

 enter the [`fzf`](https://github.com/junegunn/fzf) interactive interface and select the bookmarked directory to go to.

 ```
-cdbm -f
+cdbm -c
 ```

-print stats of visisted directories in descending order.
+print stats of visited directories in descending order.

 ## Installation